helixml/docs/content/helix/develop/apps.md

 weight: 2
 ---

-Helix supports [GPTScript](https://gptscript.ai) to allow you to write simple "scripted" natural language powered APIs by prompting.
+Helix supports [GPTScript](https://gptscript.ai) to allow you to write simple "scripted" natural language powered apps by just writing prompts.

 We support a development workflow where you run the Helix GPTScript Dev Server locally, and a production workflow where you deploy updates to GPTScript powered apps via `git push`.